glv1at118/expense-reimbursement-system/README.md

 ### License

-This project uses the following license: MIT.
+This project uses the following license: MIT license.